 Throughout his life Browne was a keen geographer, botanist and zoologist; it was therefore inevitable that he would lend an eager ear to the numerous reports about the New World which sporadically arrived in England.
 In his encyclopedic endeavor Pseudodoxia Epidemica (1646-76) he refers to America on several occasions.
 Indeed its very opening address describes his painstaking labors in not only compiling an encyclopedia but also in debunking common fallacies as - 'but oft-times fain to wander in the America and untravelled parts of truth'.

-Throughout his encyclopedia Browne includes reports from America, including mention of the giant phalanges spider, speculation as to why the skin-pigmentation of American natives differs from African natives as well as making a geographical comparison of the Gulf of California to the Red Sea.
-Browne also noted in Pseudodoxia Epidemica that the Swiss alchemist-physician Paracelsus symbolically equated America as the hind-quarters of the world noting-
+Browne's encyclopedia also includes reports of the natural history of America, including the giant phalanges spider, speculation as to why the skin-pigmentation of American natives differs from African natives and a geographical comparison of the Gulf of California to the Red Sea.
+Browne also notes in Pseudodoxia Epidemica that the Swiss alchemist-physician Paracelsus symbolically equated America as representing the hind-quarters of the world noting-

 '…of the Geography of Paracelsus, who according to the Cardinal points of the World, divideth the body of man; and therefore working upon humane ordure, and by long preparation rendering it odiferous, he terms it Zibeta Occidentalis, Western Civet; making the face the East, but the posteriors the America or Western part of his Microcosm'.

 Browne’s encyclopedia was a European best-seller, translated into several languages and reprinted with additions and amendments no less than six times in his life-time.
-His refutation of common or ‘vulgar errors’ found itself upon the book-shelves of many educated English families.
-Its work-in-progress nature paved the way for the reception of future scientific journalism.
+It found itself upon the book-shelves of many educated English families and its introduction of work-in-progress enquiry paved the way for suceeding scientific journalism.

-The opening lines of Hydriotaphia, also known as, ‘Urn Burial or a brief discourse upon the sepulchrall Urnes lately found in Norfolk’, notes how America was undetected by European explorers for centuries, comparing its 'discovery' to that of an archaeological find.
+The opening lines of ‘Urn Burial or a brief discourse upon the sepulchrall Urnes lately found in Norfolk’, notes how America was undetected by European explorers for centuries, and compares its 'discovery' to an archaeological find.

 'That great antiquity America lay buried for a thousand years; and a large part of the earth is still in the Urn unto us'.

-In the dedicatory epistle of The Garden of Cyrus (1658) Browne with characteristic subtle humour remarks to his patron upon the great volume of printed information on American botany which was being published at the time, joking thus-
+In the dedicatory epistle of The Garden of Cyrus Browne with characteristic subtle humour remarks to his patron upon the great volume of printed information on American botany being published at the time, joking -

 'you who know that three full Folio's are yet too little, and how New Herballs fly from America upon us, from persevering enquirers'.

-It’s also in ‘The Garden of Cyrus’ that Browne employs proper-place names as highly evocative symbols; for example, the place-name of Persia is invariably employed to symbolize pagan antiquity, in contrast, the proper-place name of America is used to represent the new, unknown and exotic.
-At the conclusion of the Discourse Browne contemplates the fact that the world consists of time-zones and prophetically connects Persia (modern-day Iran ) with America thus:
+It’s also in ‘The Garden of Cyrus’ that Browne employs proper-place names as highly evocative symbols; for example, the place-name of Persia is invariably employed to symbolize pagan antiquity.
+In contrast, the proper-place name of America is used to represent the new, unknown and exotic.
+At the Discourse's conclusion Browne contemplates the fact that the world consists of time-zones and prophetically links Persia (modern-day Iran ) to America thus:

 'The Huntsmen are up in America, and they are already past their first sleep in Persia'.

 ‘The Garden of Cyrus’ has been likened as a work of prophecy, and compared to the Biblical Book of Revelation by the American literary scholar, Frank Huntley.
-Indeed it has been American scholarship which has fruitfully interpreted Browne throughout the 20th century, notably by the aforementioned Frank Huntley, along with Jeremiah Finch, Dean Emeritus of Yale University whose life-long study of Browne included an introduction to the facsimile of the 1711 Sales Auction catalogue of Browne’s library.
-In addition, Browne’s major works have been made available online via the University of Chicago.
+Indeed its been American scholarship which has fruitfully interpreted Browne throughout the 20th century, notably Frank Huntley, and Jeremiah Finch, Dean Emeritus of Yale University whose life-long study of Browne included a publication of a facsimile of the 1711 Sales Auction catalogue of Browne’s library.
+His major works are available online via the University of Chicago.

 'When Africa shall no longer sell out its Blacks to be Slaves and drudges to the American Tracts'.